HorizenOfficial/evm-documentation/docs/horizen_eon/04-develop_and_deploy_smart_contracts/06-api_smart_contract_verification.md

   Contract verification may have succeeded and should be checked manually.
   Message: Unknown UID
   ```
-- Check the verification success by visiting the block explorer and viewing verified contracts.
+- Visit the block explorer and view verified contracts to confirm it was successful.

-## THIRDWEB
+## thirdweb
-- To verify contracts deployed using Thirdweb, the Thirdweb SDK is required along with the chainlist and a Thirdweb generated API KEY.
+- To verify contracts deployed using thirdweb, the thirdweb SDK is required along with the chainlist and a thirdweb generated API KEY.

 ### Setup